 - the right to lodge a complaint against the form of the data processing with a competent data protection authority;

 If Viseca informs Users about an automatic decision, they have the right to lodge a complaint and have the decision reviewed by a natural person.
-In order to exercise these rights, users must assert their claims in writing with a copy of their identification document enclosed.
-Withdrawal of consent may be made in another manner, provided Viseca provides this option (e.g. in one).
+In order to exercise these rights, Users must assert their claims in writing with a copy of their identification document enclosed.
+Withdrawal of consent may be made in another manner, provided Viseca provides this option (for example in „one”).
 These rights may be subject to statutory requirements and restrictions, which is why they may not always be exercised to the fullest extent.
 Thus, there are, for instance, statutory retention obligations.

-Furthermore, Users acknowledge in accordance with Section 2.4. that data may also be held with other controllers.
+Furthermore, Users acknowledge in accordance with Section 2.4 that data may also be held with other controllers.
 In order to safeguard their rights as data subjects under data protection law, Users must contact them directly.

-2.10.
-How are business communications handled?
+2.9 How are business communications handled?

-By using one, users expressly agree that Viseca may contact them for business communications via the registered and verified email address.
+By using „one”, Users expressly agree that Viseca may contact them for business communications via the registered and verified email address.

 3. Terms and Conditions for Visits to Websites